 Candidates may choose to audition in one or more areas.
 Drama students will be required to perform a three-minute monologue.
 Composition, music or voice students will be required to perform for no longer than three minutes.

 No – applicants must be in either Year 6, Year 10 or Year 11 to apply for a scholarship.
 However, applications from external students for the General Excellence Scholarship or current students for the Colin and Alexandra Hamilton Scholarship in year levels other than Year 6, Year 10 or Year 11 may be considered at any time during the school year.
-Please contact the Foundation Office for further information on 8523 8725 or send an email to firstname.lastname@example.org.
+Please contact the Foundation Office for further information on 8523 8725 or send an email.

 No - Trinity College does not offer a dedicated sport scholarship.
-The College offers a General Excellence Scholarship for students with a positive academic ability, supported by a strong talent in sport, music or drama.
+The College offers a General Excellence Scholarship for students with a positive academic ability, supported by a strong talent in either sport, music or drama.
 The General Excellence Scholarship is open to current Trinity students as well as students currently attending schools other than Trinity College.

 Yes - this scholarship seeks to support an Aboriginal or Torres Strait Islander student who aspires to future tertiary study and would benefit from financial support to help achieve this goal.
 Applicants must be in Year 10 or Year 11 at the time of application and be enrolled in Trinity College Senior the following year.